- BS Computer Science 1983

 Linda Wittbrodt received a bachelor's degree in Computer Science from Michigan Tech in 1983.

 Linda began her career as an Engineer in the Picture Tube Division at Zenith Electronics where she wrote software to perform statistical analysis on data taken from pilot picture tubes which was then used to determine production specs.
 Later, as Lead Programmer she was responsible for programming equipment used to automate production tasks on the new flat screen monitors being designed.

 Next, Linda worked with Olmsted Engineering, responsible for porting over a CAM system (ACU-CARV) from a mainframe to a PC, the computer system of choice in the late 1980s.

 In 1989 Linda started with Janco International in software support and data management, eventually moving into programming.
-She is now VP of Research & Development, overseeing programming and support departments for StockTrac, a Point of Sale software product used in automotive repair shops.
+She is now VP of Research and Development, overseeing programming and support departments for StockTrac, a Point of Sale software product used in automotive repair shops.
 Her position allows her the opportunity to work with all of their integration partners and several large franchise groups to provide the programs needed for their shops.